 Wealth preservation comes in handy if you outlive your life expectancy or want to leave money for your family.

-In this article, I’ve highlighted the types of investment assets that work best for this strategy.
+In this article, I’ve highlighted the 18 best income-producing assets for this strategy.

 What are Income-Producing Assets?